 About the Project

-This digital history project, built by Stephanie (Krom) Townrow at New York University, aims to explore the Whiskey Rebellion (1791-1794) in time and space through an interactive map, a responsive timeline, and a heritage audio tour designed to be played in a vehicle while exploring the present-day sites of the Whiskey Rebellion in western Pennsylvania.
+This digital history project, built by Stephanie Krom Townrow, aims to explore the Whiskey Rebellion (1791-1794) in time and space through an interactive map, a responsive timeline, and a heritage audio tour designed to be played in a vehicle while exploring the present-day sites of the Whiskey Rebellion in western Pennsylvania.

 The interactive map, which highlights many of the most important places in the Whiskey Rebellion, has been created using Neatline.
 Geographic points have been found primarily using primary source accounts.
 Locations have been confirmed and photographed through on-site research in western Pennsylvania.
 I have tried to create a thorough and robust map that includes many of the important points throughout the three-year insurrection, but this map does not contain all of the sites associated with the Whiskey Rebellion.
 Sites have been excluded either because I was not able to locate them with accuracy, or, as is the case with General Neville's Woodville Plantation home, because I feel their connection to the insurrection is tenuous.